 During the chaotic period, extreme weather events will become the norm.
 While most tropical storms will not reach extreme levels of intensity due to warming of the stratosphere, when cloud tops do circulate into the colder regions, storm intensities will grow suddenly and dramatically.
 Hurricanes that reach maximum sustained wind velocities above 180 miles per hour are possible.
-Fires will become generalized in drought affected areas such as Siberia, the US West, Australia and the Amazon Basin.
+Fires will become commonplace in drought affected areas such as Siberia, the US West, Australia and the Amazon Basin.
+Continental land masses will be subject to ferocious winter and spring storms.
 This, combined with continued high level of greenhouse gas emissions as a result of human activity will stress the atmosphere’s ability to regenerate and the rate of decline of oxygen content will continue to increase.

 Drought conditions will also spread to Europe at times, and there will be more and more frequent period of catastrophic drought on the European continent.
 Increasing air temperatures will disturb water vapor uptakes, resulting in shifts between drought and flooding in many areas.
 The wheat growing regions of Southern Russia and the Ukraine are particularly vulnerable to catastrophic drought because of their distance from the cooler regions to the north where their rains are generated.
 This is less true of the North American grain belt, but drought from the west could spread there also.